 Use of Safety-Significant Inspection Findings.
 Safety-significant inspection findings are considered in the assessment process when (1) the NRC determines the final significance in accordance with IMC 0609, “Significance Determination Process,” and (2) the licensee has been informed of the decision.
 The start date of the finding and the timeframe for consideration of the finding as an Action Matrix input are described below.

 Start Date of Findings.
-The start date used for consideration of inspection findings in the assessment process and Action Matrix is the end of the inspection activities that designate the issue as an apparent violation (AV), violation (NOV), finding (FIN), or non-cited violation (NCV) in the RPS-Inspections.
+The start date used for consideration of inspection findings in the assessment process and Action Matrix, also known as the PIM date, is the end of the inspection activities that designate the issue as an apparent violation (AV), violation (NOV), finding (FIN), or non-cited violation (NCV) in the RPS-Inspections.
 For quarterly integrated inspection reports, the last day of the quarter being assessed is the start date or the date of a re-exit if the finding disposition has changed since the original exit meeting.
 For all other inspection reports, the start date is the exit meeting or the date of a re-exit if the disposition of the finding or violation changed since the original exit meeting.
 The finding’s start date is used to determine the first quarter in which the finding becomes an Action Matrix input.
-A safety-significant finding is considered an Action Matrix input of the quarter that includes the finding’s start date .
+A safety-significant finding is considered an Action Matrix input beginning on the first day of the quarter that includes the finding’s start date until satisfaction of all supplemental inspection objectives.

-Example 11.01-1: A preliminary White inspection finding is identified in the second quarter.
-The NRC makes its final determination that the finding had low to moderate (i.e., White) safety significance during the third quarter. he finding would be considered a White input to the Action Matrix .
+Example 11.01-1: A preliminary White inspection finding is identified and communicated to the licensee in an exit meeting in the second quarter.
+The NRC makes its final determination that the finding had low to moderate (i.e., White) safety significance during the third quarter.
+Because the exit meeting date, or start date, was in the second quarter, the finding would be considered a White input to the Action Matrix beginning on the first day of the second quarter.

-A finding is closed no longer considered an Action Matrix input after .
+Closure Date of Findings

+A finding is closed and no longer considered an Action Matrix input after the licensee satisfies all the objectives of the appropriate supplemental inspection.
+The closure date will be the date of the exit meeting for the appropriate supplemental inspection.
+While the finding is no longer considered an input into the Action Matrix as of the exit meeting date for a satisfactory supplemental inspection, it can’t officially be closed until the inspection report and assessment follow-up letter are issued.
+The assessment follow-up letter will state that the finding is closed and no longer considered an Action Matrix input as of the exit meeting date.
+The assessment follow-up letter will also notify the licensee of any changes to the Action Matrix assignment.
 A region may close a finding if external agencies have not completed their investigations.

+A finding is only considered an Action Matrix input during the time it was open.
+Once the finding is closed, it is no longer an Action Matrix input.

 Concurrent inputs.
-After a safety-significant finding’s final significance determination is made and the regional office determines the finding’s start date, as discussed above, the regional office shall determine (1) how the plant’s Action Matrix column designation is affected by other inputs (including those that are closed) that are applicable during the in which the finding is applicable and (2) if any additional action needs to be taken as a result.
+After a safety-significant finding’s final significance determination is made and the regional office determines the finding’s start date, as discussed above, the regional office shall determine (1) how the plant’s Action Matrix column designation is affected by other concurrent inputs (including those that are closed) that are applicable during the time in which the finding is applicable and (2) if any additional action needs to be taken as a result.